MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 ### Step 5: Configure SSH key-based authentication for the new user

 5. 1.
 First make a new SSH directory in your server `mkdir -p ~/.ssh`.
 Then, from your windows file explorer, open the `id_rsa.pub` file in your SSH directory (`C:/Users/{enter your username here}/.ssh`) using Notepad, and then copy the entire contents of the file.
 Once the public key string is copied, go back to Cmder where you are logged into your server.
 Type `echo {public_key_string} >> ~/.ssh/authorized_keys` but make sure to replace `{public_key_string}` with your entire SSH public key string that you copied from Notepad.
-After entering, you will need to accept the warning message that the long text may make the console non-responsive.

-    2. Verify the above line worked with the following command, which will show your key: `nano /home/mainuser/.ssh/authorized_keys` If you can see your public SSH key then you have completed the step successfully.
+    2. Verify the above line worked with the following command, which will show your public SSH key: `nano /home/mainuser/.ssh/authorized_keys` If you can see your public SSH key then you have completed the step successfully.
 Close the Nano text editor by pressing `CTRL` + `X`.

 ### Step 6: Secure the SSH configuration